virtual-imaging-platform/VIP-portal/README.md

 ### Local instance notes

 - The default admin email/password is `admin@vip-local-test.local`/`localAdminPassword`.
 - all is not working perfectly yet, expect to see some error messages.
-The home page, files transfers and executions shoud work.
+The home page, files transfers and execution launchs shoud work, but application imports and the page with execution details are not implemented at the moment.
 - vip do not send email but logs them
 - at the moment, logging is done in the `$HOME/.vip/vip.log` file